say4n/blog/_posts/2021-09-11-gates-and-gradients.md

 # [Pennylane](https://pennylane.ai)

+## Shots

-**shots** define the number of times a circuit will be evaluated to compute expectation values.
+**Shots** define the number of times a circuit will be evaluated to compute expectation values.